bcollazo/catanatron/README.md

 game.play()  # returns winning color
 ```

-You can then inspect the game state any way you want
+You can then inspect the resulting game state any way you want
 (e.g. `game.state.player_state`, `game.state.actions`, `game.state.board.buildings`, etc...).
 See [documentation](#documentation) for more.

 For watching these games in a UI see [watching games](#watching-games).